aspnetzero/documents/doc/Development-Guide-Core.md

 #### Setup Page

-AspNet Zero application can be set-up using install page.
+ASP.NET Zero application can be set-up using install page.
 This page is developed to create initial database, apply migrations and configure the application according to user's input on this page.
 Setup page can be accessed via **http://yourwebsite.com/Install**.